Ashnoor1313/AshnoorPortfolio/replit.md

-✓ Added authentic certifications: Data Science and Analytics, Python and Machine Learning ✓ Updated contact information and social media links for Ashnoor Singh ✓ Personalized skills section based on actual technical expertise
+✓ Added authentic certifications: Data Science and Analytics, Python and Machine Learning ✓ Updated contact information and social media links for Ashnoor Singh ✓ Personalized skills section based on actual technical expertise ✓ Removed admin section for privacy - contact messages are now private to backend only ✓ Implemented PostgreSQL database with proper schema for secure message storage ✓ Enhanced contact form responsiveness for mobile and tablet devices ✓ Fixed syntax errors in Hero and Projects components

 ## User Preferences